End-to-end-provenance/provTraceR/cran-comments.md

 ## Test environments
 * local Windows 10, R 4.0.0
-* Travis CI, release & devel
+* GitHub Actions, release & devel

 ## R CMD check results
 There were no ERRORs or WARNINGs.